atomisthq/docs/docs/reference-docs/rug.md

 with file f when { f.name().toLowerCase().contains("xyz") }
 do eval { f.setContent(f.content() + "\nAppend stuff") }
 ```
-A JavaScript expression blog has a context that is automatically propagated by Rug.
+A JavaScript expression block has a context that is automatically propagated by Rug.
 This includes:

 * All parameters to the Rug script.
 These can be accessed by name or via the `params` map.
 * All computed parameters.